 The Human Genome Project is an international scientific project (1990–2003) that successfully culminated in the sequencing of the first entire human genome and the identification of its approximately 25,000 genes.

 Considered the "gold standard" for evaluating obstructive CAD, QCA is an objective, semi-automated method for calculating maximal percent stenosis as found during invasive coronary angiography.
-QCA was used as the endpoint in the PREDICT trial where the Corus CAD gene expression score was correlated to the maximal percent diameter stenosis as determined by QCA.
+QCA was used as the endpoint in the PREDICT trial where the Corus CAD test score was correlated to the maximal percent diameter stenosis as determined by QCA.

 qRT-PCR is a technology used to quantify DNA sequences.
 This technique is useful in determining the presence and amount of a single, specific sequence within a sample of DNA.